Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Background

 The result of the defeat in World War I was the empire's disintegration.
-The area was split between the new states of Austria, Czechoslovakia, the Kingdom of Serbs, Croats and Slovenes (from 1929 Yugoslavia), Poland, and the already existing Italy and Romania.
+The area was divided between the new states of Austria, Czechoslovakia, the Kingdom of Serbs, Croats and Slovenes (from 1929 Yugoslavia), Poland, and the already existing Italy and Romania.

 Quote(s) from the novel